Broken Bow, Oklahoma: Timber

 The forest industry is by far the area's largest business concern.
 Each year some 60 Mcuft of lumber are harvested in McCurtain County, and great care is taken to ensure the prolonged health of local pine and hardwood forests.
 The Oklahoma State Department of Agriculture Forestry Division and United States Forest Service have a large presence in the area and are constantly surveying the area forests in order to prevent wildfires.

 Weyerhaeuser Company operates a large plant in nearby Idabel, and International Paper also operates a large mill in Valliant.
 Additionally, Weyerhaeuser maintains several pine tree plantations throughout McCurtain County.
 Pan Pacific operates a fiberboard plant on the west side of Broken Bow.
 J.M.
 Huber Corporation's Huber Engineered Woods subsidiary is the latest big player to enter the area, with a very large oriented strand board (OSB) plant, also on the west side of Broken Bow.
 Huber plans to employ about 160 people at the site and expects to create another 250 jobs within the local community.

 Education

+Most of Broken Bow is in the Broken Bow Public Schools school district.
+The municipality extends into the Lukfata Public School school district.